mssfoobar/docs/docs/overview/collaboration.md

 # Collaboration 🫶

-This article outlines the modes of collaboration for AR2 development.
+This article outlines the modes of collaboration for AOH development.

 ![collabOverview](/img/collab.png)